terragraph/terragraph-planner/docs/runbook/Features.md

 If the input demand is too high for the underlyling network, some clients can be disconnected in order to improve the bandwidth to other clients.
 Consider the following example.
-Say you have a single POP connected to 10 CNs.
+Suppose you have a single POP connected to 10 CNs.
 For simplicity, assume that this POP has one sector and each of the links from the POP to the CNs has a capacity of 1.8 Gbps.
 If you request that each CN receives 200 Mbps of service, it will not be possible to satisfy that amount of